joinmarket-webui/jamdocs/docs/FAQ.md

 - Navigate to JoinMarket's root directory with `cd /src`
 - Now follow the import procedure as explained above
 - Leave the command line with `exit` (multiple times)

+### Jam doesn't work anymore after updating Bitcoin Core to v26.0?

+BerkeleyDB (BDB) wallet creation was deprecated in Bitcoin Core v26.0.
+This leads to issues for JoinMarket and thus also Jam.
+The problem should be fixed once JoinMarket supports Bitcoin Core descriptor wallets.

+_For now, the fix is to add `deprecatedrpc=create_bdb` to your bitcoin.conf file._

+Restart and then it should work.

+Or use a lower version than Bitcoin Core v26.0.